Parity Pipeline

 Directed by Erin Cramer

-Kara gets a job playing an enslaved ladies' maid...and uncovers the fate of the historical figure she is playing.
+Kara gets a job at the historic home of George and Martha Washington, playing an enslaved housemaid...and uncovers the fate of the real woman she is portraying.

 • ABOUT